jeongchan0315/Intelligent-Forgotten-Item-Detection-System-IFIDS-/README.md

 ## Problem Statement
 In everyday life, people are constantly forgetting minor details that are reportedly only small inconveniences.
 However, these memory lapses tend to lead to stress build-up, ultimately reducing cognitive skills.

+## Design Objective
+The IFIDS will remind users of items they have forgotten and help them leave the establishment without memory lapses, thereby reducing stress.
+Additionally, the IFIDS also exists to improve upon existing products.

 ## References